-This EqIA is regarded as a living document; further feedback will be sought and encouraged from individuals in affected groups in July and August 2020 in the first instance, and on an ongoing basis.
-The Administrative Manager will coordinate this work and feedback to senior Estates, technical, professional services and IASH management.
+The speed with which this EqIA was required did not allow for extensive consultation prior to release.
+Further feedback will be sought and encouraged from individuals in affected groups in August and September 2020 in the first instance, and on and ongoing basis.
+The Director of Equality and Diversity will coordinate this work and feedback to School management.